June Winters

-June Winters (May 17, 1918, Hazleton, Pennsylvania — March 29, 2015, Bergenfield, New Jersey) was an American actress and singer who was actively performing from the mid-1930s into the 1960s.
+June Winters (May 17, 1918 — March 29, 2015) was an American actress and singer who was actively performing from the mid-1930s into the 1960s.
 She first came to prominence starring in the Broadway musical Hellzapoppin at the Winter Garden Theatre from 1938 through 1941.
 A versatile performer, her career spanned a wide array of genres from vaudeville to musicals to opera and popular music.
 Married to trumpeter and songwriter Hugo Peretti, she achieved her greatest success creating content for children as the "Lady in Blue" in partnership with her husband; releasing dozens of albums with sung and spoken material from 1947 into the early 1960s.
 The character Lady in Blue also had her own comic strip and Saturday morning radio program on NBC Radio.
 The couple also co-founded the Mayfair Records company.

 Life and career

 Born in Hazleton, Pennsylvania, Winters began her career in repertory theatre at the age of 16 performing with the Clyde Davis Players, a traveling theatre troupe, in 1936.
 She moved to New York City in 1938 where she studied singing with celebrated voice teacher Estelle Liebling.

 At the age of 18, Winters' abilities as a coloratura soprano drew the attention of conductor Ernö Rapée who cast her in a novelty act with another young coloratura soprano, Cyrel Roodney, for performances in a variety show at the Radio City Music Hall in 1938.
 In the program both girls performed music extending as high as an F#6 above a High C. Receiving positive responses from audiences, Winters and Roodney were both cast in the Broadway musical Hellzapoppin at the Winter Garden Theatre in 1938.
 This show was Winters major break, and she remained with the show for the next three years.